jr0d/press-rs/README.md

 # Press v2 (press-rs)

-Press will be mondern disk, image, and os deployment application written in Rust.
+Press will be a mondern disk, image, and os deployment application written in Rust.

 Press uses a declarative configuration format for describing tables, partitions, and volumes.